rpi-foci/IntroQuantumBeta/README.md

 Click the drop down for the RPI kernel, and add it.
 This will load the required Python packages, including Qiskit.

+Note the "+ ADD" link at the top can be used to add more environments, such as PennyLane.

+## Open Class Lab Folder

+On the left side of Jupyter Lab there should be a "IntroQuantumBeta" folder.
+Double-click it.

 ## Configure Qiskit Runtime

-Click "Runtime.ipynb" on the left.
+Double-click "Runtime.ipynb" on the left.
 This will open the Jupyter lab.

 On the top right of the lab is the current Python kernel.
-Make sure it is: "Python 3 [rpi-quantum-comp]"  If not, click and select the kernel.
+Make sure it is: "Python 3 [rpi-quantum-comp]" If not, click and select the kernel course's kernel.

 Follow the lab for instructions on configuring the Qiskit runtime.